STEP #2: KILL BED BUGS IN YOUR CLOTHES AND PERSONAL BELONGINGS

-- ▘For belongings that are not safe to treat in your dryer like dry-clean only clothing, suitcases, books, shoes, etc. you can heat treat in the ZappBug.
+- ▘For belongings that you don't put in the dryer, like dry-clean only clothing, suitcases, books, shoes, etc. you can heat treat in the ZappBug.
 We offer three sizes of units so take a look and see what best suits your needs: ZappBug Heater, ZappBug Oven 2, ZappBug Room.

-- ▘Check out this video showing how to heat treat with your dryer (be cautious because not all dryers reach high enough temperatures to kill bed bugs).
+- ▘Check out this video showing how to heat treat with your dryer (be careful because not all dryers reach high enough temperatures to kill bed bugs).

 - ▘Debagging Your Items For Heat Treatment

 - ▘When you are removing your belongings from bags to heat treat them, it is very important to remember to follow proper protocol.
-We talked about this in Step 1 Establish a Safe Zone, but it is so important we repeat it here.
+We talked about this in Step 1 Establish a Bed Bug Free Zone, but it is so important we repeat it here.

 - ▘The wrong method of debagging is to place your bagged belongings on the floor and then lift out the items for placement in ZappBug or the dryer.
 As you are lifting items out of the bag, bed bugs can fall off and spread.